ritchieng/resnet-tensorflow/README.md

 - The paper on [Residual Networks](https://arxiv.org/abs/1512.03385) on arXiv.org.

 ## Dependencies
-- To simplify the code, I read the CIFAR dataset using TensorLayer.
+- To simplify the code, I read the CIFAR dataset using [TensorLayer](https://github.com/zsdonghao/tensorlayer).
-    - Simply run `sudo pip install tensorlayer` and you are good to go!
+    - Simply run `sudo pip install tensorlayer` and you are good to go.
 - TensorFlow v0.12
+    - If you would like to run this code in a few minutes on Amazon AWS, just use the open-source AMI [TFAMI.v3](https://github.com/ritchieng/tensorflow-aws-ami).

 ## License
 MIT